Department of

 Detailed Outline of the course

-This is provisional.
-The schedule will change as we see how much time we need for particular topics.
+This will be changed.
+Lecture notes will be updated and readings from Hopcroft will be added.
+The schedule will also change as we see how much time we need for particular topics.

 Date